TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 Bells of white cast iron had long been common in China, although still rare in Europe, when Chinese immigrants first arrived in North America in the 19th century.
 The low price of cast iron was attractive to early immigrants who wished to build a Taoist or Buddhist temple, who did not have money to burn, and who felt that a good bell and drum were essential for temple worship.
 Iron bells had another advantage.
 Their surfaces were so hard that it was almost impossible to alter inscriptions, including the names of donors, that had been cut into the face of the mold in which the bell was cast.

-2. a dome-shaped shoulder, sometimes with purpose-made holes and raised lines where the different parts of the mold were joined before casting;
+2. A dome-shaped shoulder, with raised lines where the different parts of the mold were joined before casting; in southern (unlike northern) China, the shoulder never has purpose-made holes.

 Other temple furnishings too were often made of white cast iron.
-At temples in China itself, large cast iron incense burners are common, as are cast iron statues, small pagodas, pans, and flat gongs.
+At temples in China itself, large cast iron incense burners are common, as are cast iron statues, small pagodas, woks and other pans, and flat gongs (yunban).
 As shown below, several such objects exist in surviving North American temples.

-The following list is not yet complete.
-The editors would appreciate information about any relevant objects they may have missed.
+The following list may now (October, 2015) be nearly complete.
+However, the editors would appreciate information about any relevant objects they may have missed.

 San Francisco